 By the numbers..

-- Stay on track to earn your degree through student advising.
-UAA’s College of Health academic advisor and B.H.S. program coordinator will answer any questions you have.
-Plus, you will be assigned a faculty academic advisor who can help you find a practicum placement that fits your interests and goals.
-Advisors can also guide you in choosing useful electives, such as courses in Children’s Behavioral Health, that explore related disciplines and fulfill degree requirements.
+- Stay on track through student advising.
+You’ll receive personalized advising from human services faculty and the College of Health Student Success Center.
+You will also work with a practicum advisor who can help you find a practicum placement that fits your interests and goals.
+Advisors can guide you in choosing useful electives, such as courses in children’s behavioral health, that explore related disciplines and fulfill degree requirements.

-- Learn from clinically licensed professionals and published researchers and authors.
-Program faculty are talented and diverse, with experience working in academia and agencies across a variety of disciplines such as psychology, social work, counseling and justice.
+Program faculty are talented and diverse, with experience working in academia and agencies across a variety of disciplines such as psychology, social work, counseling, justice and international social reform.

 Amazing stories from human services majors